thatguy1155/rn-pics/README.md

 # Phase 2

-Increment on your initial implementation to include the following changes.
+Iterate on your initial implementation to include the following changes.
 This will improve the profile by having each photo specify where in the photo the center is located.
-Scale and translate the photo as necessary to put the photos center in the middle of the display frame.
+Scale and translate the photo as necessary to put the photo's center in the middle of the display frame.

 ## Requirements
 - Implement custom offset based on the center of each photo.
-- Photos should be scaled accordingly to still fit into the frame when offset to center.
+- Photos should be scaled accordingly to fill the frame when offset to center.

 ```typescript
 interface APIPhoto {